How to Integrate Siri into Third Party iOS Apps?

 What are the Pros and Cons of using SiriKit in iOS Apps?

-Finally, Apple is catching up with Google Now, Cortana and Alexa by opening up its framework to enable Siri in third-party apps.
-Apple did launch SiriKit for developers to integrate Siri into apps but it still has some pros and cons.
+Finally, Apple is catching up with Google Now, Cortana and Alexa by opening up its framework to enable Siri third party app integration.
+Apple launched SiriKit for developers to integrate Siri into apps, but it still comes with some pros and cons.
 Let’s take a look at them one by one.

 What are the Pros?

-- The voice recognition market is targeted to hit $18.3 billion by the year 2023 and SiriKit has allowed iPhone app developers to get in that market.
+- The voice recognition market is targeted to hit $18.3 billion by the year 2023 and SiriKit allows iPhone app developers to get in that market.

 - SiriKit is a big deal in iOS app development.
 It helps in improving app performance.